pulumi/docs/content/docs/guides/continuous-delivery/spinnaker.md

 Yes!
 Simply pass the Pulumi CLI arg `--color always`.
 Now when you open the `Console Output` modal, you should see colors in the log output.
 Note that the colored logs are only visible starting with v0.2.0 of the plugin.

-**Can I use the plugin if my VCS repo is hosted on an enterprise git server?**
+**Can I use the plugin if my VCS repo is hosted on an enterprise Git server?**

 Yes.
 Make sure that the credentials (username and the personal access token) for the Git repo are defined in the Kubernetes `Secret` and use the key names as placeholders in the repo URL you specify in the pipeline stage UI.